* U.S. retail sales in May beat expectations

 By Sruthi Shankar

-The Fed raised its benchmark interest rates by 25 basis points for the second time this year on Wednesday and hinted at two more hikes by the end of 2018.
+The bank's statement came as a relief to investors, especially after the U.S. Federal Reserve raised rates for the second time this year on Wednesday and hinted at two more hikes by the end of 2018.

-Data on Thursday showed U.S. retail sales increased more than expected in May, the latest indication of an acceleration in economic growth in the second quarter.
+Data on Thursday showed U.S. retail sales increased more than expected in May, its biggest advance since November 2017 that indicated an acceleration in economic growth in the second quarter.